Wolf D. Prix

 Wolf D. Prix received numerous awards including the Award of the City of Vienna for Architecture in 1988, the Award to the German Architecture Prize in 1999, the Great Austrian State Award in 1999, between 1989 and 1991 three times the New Yorker Progressive Architecture Award, in 2002 the French Award Officier de l’ordre des arts et des lettres as well as the Gold Medal for merits to the federal state of Vienna.
 In 2004, he received the Annie Spink Award for Excellence in Architectural Education for his commitment to teaching and training.
 In 2008, Wolf D. Prix was awarded with the Jencks Award: Visions Built prize for his major contribution to the theory and practice of architecture.
 In May 2009 Federal President Dr. Heinz Fischer bestowed the Austrian Decoration of Honor for Science and Art on Wolf D. Prix for his outstanding creative achievements.
 In 2011 he was honoured with the Honorary Citizenship of the City of Busan, Southkorea.

-Completed projects at COOP HIMMELB(L)AU under her lead include the Groningen Museum East Pavilion, the Netherlands, completed in 1994, and the Central Los Angeles Area High School #9 for visual and performing arts in downtown Los Angeles, California, completed in 2008.
-Among studies and competitions are the JVC Urban Entertainment Center in Guadalajara, México, a master plan for an Urban Development downtown Los Angeles, California, and mixed- use projects all over the world.
-Another focus lies in the formulation of new museum concepts such as the Broad Art Museum in Lansing, Michigan, and the Randers Art Museum in Randers, Denmark.
+Completed projects at COOP HIMMELB(L)AU under her lead include the Groningen Museum East Pavilion, the Netherlands, completed in 1994, the Central Los Angeles Area High School #9 for visual and performing arts in downtown Los Angeles, California, completed in 2008, and the Paneum near Linz, Austria, completed in 2017.

-Karolin Schmidbaur has taught design studio at the University of Southern California (1997-1998) and the Southern California Institute of Architecture (SCI-Arc) from 1998 to 1999.
-Since 2011 she is teaching at the University of Applied Arts in Vienna.
+Since 2017 Karolin Schmidbaur is Professor at the Institute of experimental Architecture, Building Construction and Technology, at the University of Innsbruck, Austria.
+Previously, she has taught design studio at the University of Southern California (1997-1998), the Southern California Institute of Architecture (SCI-Arc, 1998-1999, 2014) and the University of Applied Arts in Vienna (2010-2012).

 Since 2009 Karolin Schmidbaur is co-responsible for the entire design portfolio at COOP HIMMELB(L)AU.